brewchetta/100724-p3-sql-joins/README.md

 - The JOIN keyword

+## Reminder to Chett

+DO NOT CLEAR YOUR TERMINAL OUTPUT BEFORE PUTTING IT IN `output.txt`!

 ## Getting Started

 Once you've cloned the repository, you can create the tables with `sqlite3 main.db < create_tables.sql`.